Human Food Made with Cultured Animal Cells

-On March 7, 2019, the FDA and FSIS agreed to establish a joint regulatory framework for human foods made from cultured cells of livestock and poultry to help ensure that any such products brought to market are safe, unadulterated and truthfully labeled.
+On March 7, 2019, FDA and FSIS agreed to establish a joint regulatory framework for human foods made from cultured cells of livestock and poultry to help ensure that any such products brought to market are safe, unadulterated, and truthfully labeled.
 Under this agreement, FDA will oversee the collection, growth, and the differentiation of living cells into various cell types, such as proteins and fats..
 Regulatory jurisdiction transitions from FDA to FSIS during the harvesting stage of the cell-culturing process.
-FSIS will then oversee the further processing, labeling, and packaging of these products.
-As part of the formal agreement, the FDA and FSIS are working to develop detailed procedures to facilitate coordination of shared regulatory oversight related to the harvest of the cultured animal cells.
+FSIS will then also oversee the further processing, labeling, and packaging of these products.

 Regulatory oversight of human foods comprised of or containing cultured animal cells depends on the animal species used as the original source of cultured cells, and it is based on the agencies’ existing jurisdiction over products.

-- FDA is responsible for regulating all live animals to be used as food up until processing.
+- FDA is responsible for regulating all live animals to be used as food up until they are presented for slaughter.

-Therefore, food products made from the cells of species regulated by FSIS under the FMIA and PPIA will be regulated by the FDA during cell collection, selection, and growth and by the FSIS during subsequent processing and labeling.
+Therefore, food products made from the cells of species regulated by FSIS under FMIA and PPIA will be regulated by FDA during cell collection, selection, and growth and by FSIS during subsequent harvest, processing, and labeling.
 Food products for human consumption made from cells of species not subject to FSIS jurisdiction (e.g., seafood other than Siluriformes and game meat) and food products for animal consumption will be regulated solely by FDA.

 As described in the March 2019 formal agreement, FDA’s approach to regulating products derived from cultured animal cells will involve a thorough pre-market consultation process and inspections of records and facilities.
 FDA will ensure that covered entities comply with applicable requirements, including facility registration and FDA’s Current Good Manufacturing Practices and preventive control requirements.

-The pre-market consultation process evaluates the safety of foods made from cultured animal cells before they enter the market.
+FDA’s pre-market consultation process evaluates the safety of foods made from cultured animal cells before they enter the market.
 As part of the pre-market consultation process, FDA evaluates the production process and produced biological material, including tissue collection, cell lines and cell banks, manufacturing controls, and all components and inputs.
-The FDA encourages firms working on the culture of animal cells for food use to contact the agency early in the development phase to begin discussions.
-For human food, firms may contact the Center for Food Safety and Applied Nutrition, Office of Food Additive Safety at AnimalCellCultureFoods@fda.hhs.gov.
-If the firms intend to market the cultured meat, or any of the byproducts generated during the production of cultured meat, the firm should contact the Center of Veterinary Medicine, Division of Animal Feeds, at Animalfoodfirstname.lastname@example.org.
-The FDA believes that both the agency and individual firms will benefit from ongoing discussions as the firms make technical and strategic decisions and as the agency begins to implement the consultation process.
+FDA encourages firms working on the culture of animal cells for food use to contact the agency early in the development phase to begin discussions.
+For human food, firms may contact the Center for Food Safety and Applied Nutrition, Office of Food Additive Safety, at AnimalCellCultureFoods@fda.hhs.gov.
+If firms intend to market the cultured animal cell food products, or any of the byproducts generated during the production process, for animal food, the firm should contact the Center of Veterinary Medicine, Division of Animal Feeds, at Animalfoodemail@example.com.
+FDA believes that both the agency and individual firms will benefit from ongoing discussions as the firms make technical and strategic decisions.

-After a successful pre-market safety consultation, the FDA intends to conduct routine inspections on an ongoing basis, as well as other oversight activities at cell banks and facilities where cells are cultured, differentiated, and harvested.
+After a successful pre-market safety consultation, FDA will conduct routine inspections on an ongoing basis, as well as other oversight activities at cell banks and facilities where cells are cultured, differentiated, and harvested.
 These inspections will help to ensure that potential risks are being managed and that biological material exiting the culture process is safe and not adulterated within the meaning of the FFDCA.

 FSIS inspection of cell harvest and processing will occur at a frequency of at least once per shift, the inspection frequency also required for processing traditional meat and poultry products.
-This level of verification is necessary for products to receive the USDA mark of inspection.
-Finally, the FSIS will ensure that cell-based products are labeled truthfully and consistent with coordinated FDA and FSIS principles for product labeling and claims.
-Under the requirements of the FMIA and PPIA, all cell-cultured meat and poultry labeling must be preapproved by FSIS.
+This level of verification is necessary for products to receive a USDA mark of inspection.
+Finally, FSIS will ensure that cell-cultured products are labeled truthfully and consistent with coordinated FDA and FSIS labeling principles.
+Under the requirements of FMIA and PPIA, all cell-cultured meat and poultry labeling must be preapproved by FSIS.

-Like imports of traditionally produced meat and poultry products, imports of meat and poultry products made from the cultured cells of livestock and poultry must originate from eligible countries and from establishments or plants that are certified to export to the United States.
+Like imports of traditionally produced meat and poultry products, imports of meat and poultry products made from the cultured cells of livestock and poultry must originate from eligible countries and from establishments or plants certified to export to the United States.
 A country becomes eligible to export to the United States following an equivalence process, through which FSIS determines whether its inspection system achieves the same level of public health protection as is applied by FSIS in the United States.
-Additionally, the foreign food safety inspection system must provide standards equivalent to the FSIS to ensure other non-food safety requirements (such as accurate labeling, and assurance that meat and poultry products are not economically adulterated) are met.
+Additionally, the foreign food safety inspection system must provide standards equivalent to FSIS’ system to ensure other non-food safety requirements (such as accurate labeling and assurance that meat and poultry products are not economically adulterated) are met.
 At this time, FSIS has not deemed any country eligible to import cell-cultured meat or poultry products into the United States for sale for human food.

 Imports of meat and poultry products made from the cultured cells of livestock and poultry will also be subject to all of the other FSIS requirements for imports, including labeling requirements and reinspection by FSIS at an official import establishment.
-These imports also will be subject to applicable requirements of the USDA Animal and Plant Health Inspection Services (APHIS) and U.S. Customs and Border Protection.
+These imports also will be subject to applicable requirements of USDA’s Animal and Plant Health Inspection Services (APHIS) and the U.S. Customs and Border Protection (CBP).